Pages

 • Sewage disposal costs have outstripped the rate of inflation by 4x since 2008.

-• Inflation-adjusted Water supply costs have not changed in thirty years.
+• Inflation-adjusted water supply costs have not changed in thirty years.

 2.2.4 Conclusions and Inferences